Western New York family suing Fisher-Price and blaming sleeper for their baby’s death

 BUFFALO, N.Y.
 (WIVB) — Fisher-Price is at the center of another lawsuit, this one from a Western New York family, over its inclined infant Rock ‘N’ Play sleeper.

-According to the lawsuit, the family’s child died in January.
+According to the lawsuit, James Weigand died in January.
 The suit claims that Fisher-Price was negligent by allowing the product to be sold.

 The filing states that the infant died as a result of positional suffocation.